Karin0002/1dv610-L2-module-ts/docs.md

 - If value is 4 it will generate two colors with equal lightness and a third lighter color and a fourth darker color.

 #### Returns
+ColorThemeData{}
-A ColorThemeData object containg the generated color theme.
+  - A ColorThemeData object containg the generated color theme.

 #### Throws error
 - If numberOfColors is not present.